exercism/javascript/concepts/numbers/about.md

 There are two different kinds of numbers in JavaScript - numbers and "bigints"

-Numbers are the most used, and represent numeric data type in the double-precision 64-bit floating point format.
+Numbers are the most used, and represent numeric data type in the double-precision 64-bit floating-point format.

-- `number`: a numeric data type in the double-precision 64-bit floating point format (IEEE 754).
+- `number`: a numeric data type in the double-precision 64-bit floating-point format (IEEE 754).
   Examples are `-6`, `-2.4`, `0`, `0.1`, `1`, `3.14`, `16.984025`, `25`, `976`, `1024.0` and `500000`.
 - `bigint`: a numeric data type that can represent _integers_ in the arbitrary precision format.
   Examples are `-12n`, `0n`, `4n`, and `9007199254740991n`.